 If you suspect depression is the cause of your symptoms, bring it up to your doctor in case they overlook it.

-After initial screening, patients may go through several other procedures to receive a full diagnosis and recommendation of treatment options.
-These options might include prescription medication or referring the patient to a licensed medical health professional for psychotherapy.initial screening, patients may go through several other procedures to receive a full diagnosis and recommendation of treatment options.
-These options might include prescription medication or referring the patient to a licensed medical health professional for psychotherapy.
+After initial screening, patients may go through several other procedures to receive a full diagnosis and develop a strategic plan for treatment.
+Treatment options might include prescription medication or referring the patient to a mental health professional that will provide counseling.

-Prompt screening and treatment can help reduce the symptoms of depression and provide patients with the skills to avoid, or at least cope better with, future episodes.
-Both medication and psychological treatments have been proven effective in treating depression and in some cases, doctors may even prescribe a combination of the two to get symptoms under control.
+Prompt screening and treatment can help reduce the symptoms of mental illness.
+It can provide patients with the skills to avoid, or at least cope better with, future depressive episodes.
+Both medication and psychological treatments have been proven effective in treating mental illness such as depression anxiety.
+In some cases, doctors may even prescribe a combination of the two to get symptoms under control.